mjbots/moteus/docs/reference.md

 When in Position mode, this controls the desired position.
 The maximal negative integer, or NaN for float represents, "use the current position value".
+If unspecified, 0.0 is used.
 Note, the controller will attempt to achieve this position *right now* subject to the kp and kd constants.

 #### 0x021 - Velocity command ####